Europe’s most southern terrain

 Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and rides with the group.

-Meals: Breakfasts are included at each hotel.
-Dinners are generally at trusted establishments within walking distance of the hotel.
-Dinner consists of 2-3 appetizers and a salad shared by the group and chosen by us.
+- Eight dinners consisting of 2-3 appetizers and salad chosen by us and shared by the group.
 You are offered an entrée choice, usually a meat, fish or vegetarian dish.
-Dessert, house wine, water or a beverage for those who don’t drink wine.
+Dessert, house wine or beer, water or beverage.

 Trip packet: useful and interesting information about the region